moorepants/moorepants.info/content/blog/introducing-resonance.rst

 notebook at the beginning of the class period for use on their laptop.
 The instructor led the students through the notebooks by offering verbal summaries and addenda via "board work" to the written text.
-The instructor executed the code cells to produce various figures and then discussed them.
-Each notebook included short exercises (about 8-10 per 2 hr period) interspersed throughout the text that were geared to assessing students on the prior 10 minutes of instruction.
-These exercises had easily accessible solutions to ensure students could move forward even if the solution was not obtained.
+The instructor executed the code cells to produce various figures and then discussed them, often live coding answers to questions.
+Each notebook included short exercises (about 8-10 per 2 hr period) interspersed throughout the text that were geared to assessing students on the prior 10 minutes of instruction and reading.
+These exercises had easily accessible solutions to ensure students could move forward even if the solution was not obtained in the allocated time.
+We attempted to pace the exercises such that the vast majority of the class completed them.
+The students were encouraged to work together and the instructors were present to answer questions during the exercises.
 The notebooks were submitted at the end of the class for participation credit.

 JupyterHub Service
 ------------------

-We purchased a server and installed JupyterHub_ for the students to use both in and out of class for their course work.
+We purchased a server and installed the cloud computing service JupyterHub_ for the students to use both in and out of class for their course work.
 This turned out to be a great idea for several reasons:

 - Students did not have to install any software, we fully controlled the computation environment to ensure everything worked as desired.